githubEdit

 A high-level overview of the building blocks of DuploCloud's AI DevOps Engineer

-This diagram illustrates a hierarchical AI DevOps platform architecture where Admins define permissions and integrations, Engineers are configured with capabilities and boundaries, Projects break down requirements into executable plans and tasks, and specialized Agents handle the actual work through multi-agent orchestration in a ticket-based workflow.
+This diagram illustrates a hierarchical AI DevOps platform architecture.
+Administrators define permissions and integrations, Engineers are configured with capabilities and boundaries, Projects break down requirements into executable plans and tasks, and specialized Agents carry out the actual work through multi-agent orchestration in a ticket-based workflow.

 Core Concepts

-Below is a brief introduction to the core concepts in the Policy Model.
-These will be explained in detail in subsequent sections:
+Below are brief introductions to the core concepts of the AI DevOps Policy Model, which will be explained in detail in subsequent sections.

 1. Engineer

-The primary entity representing an AI DevOps Engineer.
-Each Engineer is defined by several key attributes that govern its behavior and capabilities.
-It has a unique name within your organization and contains a Persona, which are containers of Skills.
+The Engineer is the primary entity representing an AI DevOps Engineer.
+Each Engineer has a unique name within your organization, is defined by a set of key attributes that govern its behavior and capabilities, and contains a container of Skills called a Persona.
 The Engineer operates within defined access boundaries called Scope, with specific exceptions managed through Guardrails.
-As it works, the Engineer builds a Knowledge Base containing learned information about the environment.
+As it works, the Engineer builds a Knowledge Base of learned information about the environment.
 Resource usage is controlled through Quota settings, and the Engineer's performance is tracked through Health Metrics, which include analytics and cost data.

 2. Skill

-A Skill is an instruction or prompt that tells the agent how to behave or what capabilities it has.
+A Skill is an instruction or prompt that tells an agent how to behave or what capabilities it has.
 Skills represent the atomic unit of capability within the system.
-Examples include Kubernetes troubleshooting skills, Terraform provisioning skills, cost optimization skills, and custom organization-specific skills tailored to particular workflows or requirements.
+Examples include Kubernetes troubleshooting skills, Terraform provisioning skills, cost optimization skills, and custom skills tailored specifically to an organization's workflows or requirements.

 3. Persona

 A Persona serves as a logical container that organizes multiple Skills together.
 Personas help customers organize capabilities by role or function, making it easier to manage and deploy different sets of abilities.
-For instance, an SRE Persona might combine troubleshooting skills with monitoring skills and incident response skills.
+For instance, an SRE Persona might combine troubleshooting, monitoring, and incident response skills.
 Similarly, a Provisioning Persona could bundle Terraform skills with Kubernetes deployment skills, while a Security Persona might group compliance skills with security scanning skills.

-Guardrails define exceptions within the Scope, specifying what the Engineer cannot access or do.
-These restrictions can target specific resources to exclude, such as a production database instance, specific operations that should be restricted, or specific environments that should be avoided entirely.
+Guardrails define exceptions within a Scope, specifying what an Engineer cannot access or perform.
+These restrictions can target specific resources to exclude—such as a production database instances—specific operations that should be restricted, or entire environments that should be avoided.
 Guardrails provide fine-grained control over the Engineer's permissions within its broader Scope.

 The Knowledge Base represents the Engineer's learned understanding of the environment.
 It captures architecture and topology information, relationships between systems, codebase structure, and historical context from completed work.
 This knowledge is stored both as files in customer repositories in markdown format and in a vector database within DuploCloud, enabling efficient retrieval and reference during operations.